-The benefit of identifying and utilizing the correct biomarkers is the facilitation of the development of safer and more effective drugs.

-- Jerry Becker, Associate Director of Laboratory Scientific Affairs at Medpace -
+- "The benefit of identifying and utilizing the correct biomarkers is the facilitation of the development of safer and more effective drugs." - Jerry Becker, MBA, Director of Laboratory Scientific Affairs

-At the heart of the laboratory strategy lie the correct biomarkers.
-Having the right biomarkers at hand brings a lot of value to a biotech's drug development project.
-A biomarker can support efficacy studies, eliminate unnecessary testing, can help identify and understand patient populations, support the choice of different cell lines, and make drugs safer.
+Critical to laboratory strategy are the correct biomarkers.
+A biomarker can support efficacy studies, eliminate unnecessary testing, help identify and understand patient populations, support the choice of different cell lines, and make drugs safer.
+In short, "a well-established biomarker can save you a lot of headaches," says Jerry Becker, Director of Laboratory Scientific Affairs at Medpace.

-"Choosing the correct biomarkers for a study is important to make sure the new therapeutic is having the desired efficacy results," adds Jerry Becker, Associate Director of Laboratory Scientific Affairs at Medpace.
+"Choosing the correct biomarkers for a study is important to make sure the new therapeutic has the desired efficacy results," adds Becker.
 "This helps the study and program to stay on target with timelines without the additional time needed to add extra biomarkers.
 Getting it right early saves costs by eliminating unnecessary testing."

 The key challenge lies in determining the most suitable biomarkers.
-Here, says Becker, a strong laboratory partner can help.
-This partner can not only support a biotech in finding the best biomarkers but can also help it choose the right analytical method as well as the best regulatory approach, for example, to decide between following Good Clinical Laboratory Practice (GCLP) or Good Laboratory Practice (GLP) .
+And according to Becker, a strong laboratory partner can help.
+This partner can not only support a biotech in finding the best biomarkers, but also help it choose the right analytical method as well as the best regulatory approach, for example, to decide between following Good Clinical Laboratory Practice (GCLP) or Good Laboratory Practice (GLP)^[4].